The project delivered a viable and maintainable organisation-wide rewards strategy, system and structure.

 Our client, a major mutual organisation, is a long established life insurance and pensions provider.

-The organisation is committed to providing a quality service and products for its customers and prides itself on its friendly and professional service.
+The organisation is committed to providing a quality service and market-leading products for its customers and prides itself on its friendly and professional service.
 To do this it needs to be able to attract and retain high quality staff.

 As with many firms that evolve over a number of years, the organisation had what is termed a ‘spot’ salary system – each employee was on an individually negotiated salary.
 Generally salary and benefits were determined at the point of offer and re-negotiated when the employee felt that their ‘lot’ compared to others was slipping.
 And these offers and re-negotiations had been made in isolation over a number of years.